Not-A-Builder/DL-PyTorch/README.md

 ### Convolutional Neural Networks

 * [Convolutional Neural Networks](https://github.com/udacity/deep-learning-v2-pytorch/tree/master/convolutional-neural-networks): Visualize the output of layers that make up a CNN.
-Learn how to define and train a CNN for classifying [MNIST data](https://en.wikipedia.org/wiki/MNIST_database), a handwritten digit database that is notorious in the fields of machine and deep learning.
+Here you will also learn how to define and train a CNN for classifying [MNIST data](https://en.wikipedia.org/wiki/MNIST_database), a handwritten digit database that is notorious in the fields of machine and deep learning.
 Also, define and train a CNN for classifying images in the [CIFAR10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
 * [Transfer Learning](https://github.com/udacity/deep-learning-v2-pytorch/tree/master/transfer-learning).
 In practice, most people don't train their own networks on huge datasets; they use **pre-trained** networks such as VGGnet.
 Here you'll use VGGnet to help classify images of flowers without training an end-to-end network from scratch.
 * [Weight Initialization](https://github.com/udacity/deep-learning-v2-pytorch/tree/master/weight-initialization): Explore how initializing network weights affects performance.
 * [Autoencoders](https://github.com/udacity/deep-learning-v2-pytorch/tree/master/autoencoder): Build models for image compression and de-noising, using feedforward and convolutional networks in PyTorch.